Scaling and Trade-offs in Multi-agent Autonomous Systems: Case Study 3: Scattering Red Swarm

 \subsection{Scaling Analysis using Optimal Path Planning}

 In the analysis introduced in the previous section every scenario studied required engaging every available defender.
 One may wonder, however, if this is really necessary, i.e., can the attackers be destroyed using a subset of the defenders available.
-In this section we demonstrate how the scaling analysis technique introduced in Section \ref{SASC_analysis} can be combined with optimization to determine the minimum number of defenders required to successfully destroy the attackers and to study the effectiveness of this approach.
-In this section we show that this problem can naturally be cast as an optimal path planning problem.
-First, we introduce the trajectory optimization formulation, we then present a scenario where non-optimized and optimized solutions are shown and, finally, we apply scaling analysis to rigorously compare the performance of the optimal solution with the reduced number of defenders engaged versus the non-optimal one.
+In this section we demonstrate how the scaling analysis technique introduced in Section \ref{SASC_analysis} can be combined with optimal-path planning to determine the minimum number of defenders required to successfully destroy the attackers and to study the effectiveness of this approach.
+The details of the optimal-path-planning algorithm can be found in Appendix \ref{app:opt}.